 I took a brief holiday and went straight to Sussex for the September term 1972.
-While at Sussex I applied to Rome for a dispensation from the rule of celibacy, allowing me to marry which was granted.
-I describe that process in more detail in a later chapter of this book.
+While at Sussex I applied to Rome for a dispensation from the rule of celibacy, allowing me to marry which was granted, bringing to an end my 14 years as an active priest in the Roman Catholic Church.
+I explain the process of laicisation in more detail in a later chapter of this book.

 JESUS and HIS FOLLOWERS in ST PETERS SQ

 Have you ever wondered ‘What would Jesus think if he were suddenly teleported into St Peters Square watching the canonisation of a former Pope?’
 Indulge me as I let my imagination meditate on that thought.

 Jesus is standing in the Square surrounded by his entire personal following, apostles, disciples and the group of women of who followed him in all his teaching journeys among whom was Mary Magdalen.
 Just at that moment the Cardinals, Archbishops and Bishops start processing into the Square.

 The disciple standing furthest from Jesus turned to the stranger next to him and tried to see what language they had in common.